LLM Quantization Formats: INT8, INT4, GPTQ, AWQ, GGUF

 GGUF Q4_K_M 4.1 GB (CPU) 40 tok/s 8s 98%

-Inference with quantized model via vLLM
+Inference of Quantized Model via vLLM

 from vllm import LLM, SamplingParams